 For 2017 in the state of Maine, 111,850,267.76 pounds of lobster were caught accounting for 44% of the total seafood, and 76.2% of revenue generated from ocean resources.

-- New shell (soft shell)- meant yield 10% less than a hard-shell lobster, they are not shipped because they are too fragile
+- New shell (soft shell)- they yield 10% less meat than a hard-shell lobster, they are not shipped because they are too fragile

 - Hard shell- large quantity and good quality meat.
 They are the industry standard for quality with a higher ratio of meat to shell